-Chart 2: Seasonally adjusted non-residential transactions have noticeably increased in August 2019, but should be treated with caution considering the element of estimation involved.
+Chart 2: Seasonally adjusted non-residential transactions in September 2019 have increased since August 2019, but we advise caution due to the element of estimation involved.

 Total UK non-residential property transactions by month.

 Data sources

 Most UK land and property transactions will be notified to HMRC directly on an SDLT return, even if no tax is due.
 Transactions with a value less than £40,000 don't require notification.
 Transactions in Scotland have been notified to Revenue Scotland since LBTT replaced SDLT on the 1 April 2015, and transactions in Wales to the WRA since LTT replaced SDLT on the 1 April 2018.